digital-asset/docs.daml.com/docs/2.10.0/docs/upgrade/smart-contract-upgrades.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~

 Similarly, key expressions can be changed as long as they evaluate to
-the same value for existing contracts, this means that the type of the key
+the same value for existing contracts.
+This means that the type of the key
 cannot change.

 For example, v2 can add a new field “alternative key” to the v2 IOU